-These rules govern the implementation of the Crime Victims Compensation Program ("Program") in the Superior Court of the District of Columbia ("Court"), as set forth in the "Victims of Violent Crime Compensation Act of 1996," as amended, D.C.
+These rules govern the implementation of the Crime Victims Compensation Program ("Program") in the Superior Court of the District of Columbia ("Court"), as set forth in D.C.
+Law 11-447, the "Victims of Violent Crime Compensation Act of 1996," effective December 6, 1996 and D.C.
+Law 11-243 the "Victims of Violent Crime Compensation Act of 1996," effective April 9, 1997 as amended, D.C.
 Code 4-501 et seq.
 The Program provides compensation to victims of violent crime for medical and related expenses, and loss of services, support and earnings.